Class of 2015 celebrates competitive careers at annual awards presentation

 Head coach Joe Kinney previews opening weekend for the Lafayette baseball squad

-2013 marks Joe Kinney's 14th season as the the head coach at Lafayette.
-Since taking over in 1999, Kinney has continuously raised the talent level to the point where Lafayette is consistently in contention for a Patriot League title.
+2016 will mark Joe Kinney's 17th season as the head coach at Lafayette.
+Since taking over prior to the 2000 season, Kinney has continuously raised the talent level to the point where Lafayette is consistently in contention for a Patriot League title.

-The Leopards also advanced to the Patriot League Tournament in 2009 and 2011, including an underdog run to the 2009 championship series.
+The Leopards have advanced to the Patriot League Tournament in six of the past 10 seasons, including an underdog run to the 2009 championship series.
 As the No. 4 seed, they upended Bucknell in the semifinals to earn a date with Army in the finals.

 Perhaps the most notable year under Kinney came in 2007 - a season for the record books - as the Leopards recorded a program-best 33 wins, including 17 Patriot League victories, and advanced to the NCAA Regional.
 The team's performance that season earned Kinney his first-ever Patriot League Coach of the Year honor.